 Meanwhile in Canterlot, Twilight and her friends struggle more with the duties left for them.
 These include arranging the Royal Swanifying Ceremony for the swans that live in the castle's moat.
 The problems with arranging this start to surmount rapidly; they have to decorate the palace and prepare for the celebration feast, keep the swans calm, and deal with striking trash removal ponies that have left piles of waste to build up on the streets.
 The problems start to overwhelm the Mane Six when Fancy Pants speaks up, giving them all advice to just calm down and to try to delegate the problems rather than fixing it all herself, something he observed the Princesses did.
 Together, they manage to deal with all the problems, including Pinkie bringing the giant tortoise to Canterlot to eat the trash, giving Twilight confidence she needed.

 Celestia and Luna re-encounter each other and go to have a talk.
 Both know they really like spending time with each other, but also know their interests are different.
 They quickly reconcile and look out onto the night sky.
 Suddenly, the sun rises — and then the sun and moon start a strange dance.
-In Canterlot, Twilight has wrongly manipulated the magical device and in her haste to correct things, breaks it.
+In Canterlot, Twilight has wrongly manipulated the magical device and in her haste to correct things, and accidentally breaks it.
 Celestia and Luna realize they need to get back and fly off towards Canterlot.

 - 100% Adoration Rating: At least for Celestia.
 Several gags involve the ponies Celestia passes reacting to her presence.
 One pegasus faints mid-flight at seeing Celestia, another backs up out of the post office line, and when Celestia falls asleep on a mare while waiting on Luna at a museum, the mare happily takes a selfie of herself and the sleeping princess.